 I'm a maker because I love to explore and learn, then translate what I've learned into a beautiful piece made by hand.
 People love to ask designers where their inspiration comes from, and I know I'm only one of many when I say, "everywhere!"
 That may sound vague, but it is a true statement, because there is always something new to learn or explore.
 The endless possibilities are what keep it exciting and fulfilling.

 There are so many studies about the great mental benefits of knitting and crocheting, but I think those things are the side effects of what is really going on, which is experiencing the joy of learning and creating.
 Whether it's focusing on a new stitch pattern or technique, or listening to an audiobook or podcast while I'm meditatively stitching a simple pattern, I love that feeling of having my mind engaged.
 It energizes me just thinking about what new project to start or what country's textile tradition I can explore next.
-It's exciting to buy a different fibre or even just use a colour combination I've never tried before.
+It's exciting to buy a different fiber or even just use a color combination I've never tried before.

 My process often starts with something that catches my eye, such as the morning glories that grew in our garden in Burbank.
 I took a photo, then I started sketching them.
-I got curious about them and learned that they are often considered to be weeds, and usually are a blue/lavender colour.
+I got curious about them and learned that they are often considered to be weeds, and usually are a blue/lavender color.
 But I had already envisioned a long cardigan with the bright pink and yellow like my original photo, and my design evolved from there.
 It is still one of my favorite designs and is a perfect example of how the simplest things can be beautiful and inspiring.